gadefe/linear_regression_workshop/README.md

 ![](img/summary2.jpg)

+### Weight = -439 + 8.797 Height

-The height coefficient in the regression equation is 8.797.
-This coefficient represents the mean increase of weight in pounds for every additional inches in height.
-If your height increases by 1 inches, the average weight increases by 8.797 pounds.
+- If the height increase by 1 inches, the average weight increase by 8.797 pounds.The intercept in not meaningful because Height = 0 would not be observable.

+### The R squared = 95.53%
+Height explains 95% of the variability in weight

+### The p-value
+The model is significant (p<0.05);
+The model significantly fits the data

+###  y-intercept and the slope
+The y-intercept and the slope are significant (p < 0.05).
+Height significantly predicts weight

 Consider: Heights and Weights of Seven People